Säumerweg Avers via Cröt: Andeer - Cröt

 Säumerweg Avers via Cröt: Andeer - Cröt (oua_809279113_abbee56_profile)

-From Andeer, the route first descends gently to Innerferrera, where it meets the historic Averserstrasse.
-At the Valle-di-Lei bridge, the Ferrera and the Avers valleys meet – a place where nature, culture and history come together in an impressive way.
-On the way, hikers encounter masterfully built bridges, deeply cut gorges, historic Walser houses and quiet alpine landscapes - a varied tour through history, geology and culture.
+From Andeer, the route initially leads into a gentle descent to Innerferrera, where it meets the historic Averserstrasse.
+At the Valle-di-Lei bridge, the Ferrera valley and the high valley of Avers meet – a place where nature, culture, and history impressively unite.
+Along the way, hikers encounter masterfully built bridges, deeply cut gorges, historic Walser houses, and peaceful alpine landscapes – a varied tour through history, geology, and culture.

 Technique /6